barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2020-05-call-of-cthulhu.markdown

 Player characters
 -----------------

+- **Rachel Summers:** librarian (scholar).
+A recent high school graduate, who was inspired to a love of books by her school's librarian.
+Rachel is a bit of a bookworm, particularly focussing on nonfiction, with a good working knowledge of Latin and biology.

+  *1921 update:* Rachel has suppressed the memory of freeing Gla'aki and causing the destruction of Scotland, and is a bit unstable because of it.

+- **Penelope Temple:** librarian / parapsychologist (cult leader).
+A co-worker of Rachel's, though she didn't always work in the library.
+  Penelope and her now-deceased husband were once burglars, until one fateful job which ended in the foiled robbery of a secret society's headquarters and the death (or, at least, disappearance) of her husband Percival.

+  *1921 update:* Penelope has risen through the ranks of the Silver Twilight Lodge and caused a schism, leaving her librarian job to head a new cult centred around Gla'aki.

+- **Kintsugi Ikehara:** laborer (outsider).
+A mixed-race Japanese/Peruvian daughter of an immigrant eking out a living with her mother, her only relative.
+Kints wants an out from her poor life.

+### Retired

 - **Alton "Dill" Dillinger:** Assistant Secretary for Fish, Wildlife and Parks - U.S. Department of the Interior.
 Formerly a senator for